RomagnaMarco/GoogleCyberSecurityCertificate/I. Foundations of Cybersecurity/Module_4_Notes.md

 Programming generally helps reduce human error and can help with repetitive tasks.

+## Linux
-Linux: An open-source(publically available) operating system, not a a programming langauge.
+- **Definition**: An open-source (publicly available) operating system, not a programming language.
+- **Features**:
-- Relies on the Command line, but also has some GUI support.
+  - Relies on the command line, but also has some GUI support.

-Structured Query Language (SQL): A program language used to create, interact with, and request information from a database.
+## Structured Query Language (SQL)
+- **Definition**: A programming language used to create, interact with, and request information from a database.

-Databases are organized collections of data, that can contain millions of data points.
+- **Purpose**: Databases are organized collections of data that can contain millions of data points.
 SQL is very powerful in allowing us to navigate in the database.

+## Python
-Python: used to perform tasks that are repetitive and time consuming, and that require a high level of detail and accuracy.
+- **Purpose**: Used to perform tasks that are repetitive and time-consuming, and that require a high level of detail and accuracy.